 E&J Gallo has grown to become the world’s largest single wine producer with annual sales of $3 billion and a production of 60 million cases, 35% of the total US output.

-It was Ernest Gallo’s marketing genius that put the company on the map, in recognising the importance of creating brands supported by marketing and sales initiatives.
+It was Ernest Gallo’s marketing genius that put the company on the power map, in recognising the importance of creating brands supported by marketing and sales initiatives.
 He pioneered clear-glass bottles, food-matching suggestions on the back labels, and in-store displays with colourful point-of-sale materials.
 Gallo’s powerful ad campaigns in the UK broke new ground in turning individual producers into high-profile brands.

 Such initiatives may seem basic now, but Gallo remains the prime influence in shaping California – and New World – sales techniques.
 He also exerts huge influence over the Wine Institute of California, which dictates the state’s political direction and lobbying initiatives.

 E&J Gallo’s coverage across price points, from prestige single-vineyard wines (MacMurray Ranch) to big brands (Sierra Valley, which recently overtook Jacob’s Creek as the UK’s number-two brand), lends it huge credibility.
 At a time when French wine sales are falling, Gallo’s Red Bicyclette brand – Merlots, Chardonnays and Syrahs from the Languedoc – is set to become the top-selling French wine in the US, charting a whole new path through friendly, emblematic marketing.